oyanzhi/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Adding a reminder : `reminder`

+Adds a reminder to an existing person in the address book.

+Format: `reminder INDEX h/HEADER d/DEADLINE`

+* Adds a reminder to the person at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer 1, 2, 3, ...**
+* Both the header and deadline must be provided.
+* Only one reminder can be added at a time.
+* More than one reminder can be added to each person.

+Examples:
+* `reminder 1 h/Birthday d/2025-12-25T09:00` Adds the reminder Birthday, due by 25 Dec 2025 9am to the 1st person.

+### Deleteing a reminder : `rDelete`

+Deletes an existing reminder from a person in the address book.

+Format: `rDelete CLIENT_INDEX REMINDER_INDEX`

+* Deletes the reminder at `REMINDER_INDEX` from the client’s list of reminders, where the client is specified by `CLIENT_INDEX`.
+Both indices **must be a positive integer 1, 2, 3, ...**
+* Both the `CLIENT_INDEX` and `REMINDER_INDEX` must be provided.
+* Only one reminder can be deleted at a time.

+Examples:
+* `rDelete 1 1` Deletes the first reminder from the 1st person.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.